 Typically, the spatial light modulator will have a number of channels of the order of 1000.
 That means that around 1000 spectral features can be controlled independently.

 Note that chromatic aberrations of lenses can lead to non-perfect recombination of the different wavelength components, and thus to complicated spatio-temporal effects.
-In that respect, setups with curved mirrors are superior, because they do not exhibit chromatic dispersion.
+In that respect, setups with curved mirrors are superior because they do not exhibit chromatic dispersion.

 Generally, the optical alignment of such ultrafast pulse shapers is quite critical.
 If the different wavelengths components are not perfectly recombined in space after the device, unwanted spatio-temporal effects can arise.
 Effectively, one then obtains different temporal pulse shapes at different locations.

-Note that diffraction at the light modulator, depending on the programed modulation pattern, prohibits perfect collection of all light into a single output beam.
+Note that diffraction at the light modulator, depending on the programmed modulation pattern, prohibits perfect collection of all light into a single output beam.
 Nevertheless, the technique can be used for generating arbitrary phase and amplitude profiles within the limitations which are essentially given by the spectral range and resolution, as explained in the following.

 The obtained temporal resolution is limited not by the spectral resolution, but by the width of the covered spectral range.
 On the other hand, the spectral resolution determines the temporal range which the shaped pulses can span.
 For example, a double pulse with large temporal separation has a rapidly modulated optical spectrum.